 Our aims and objectives

-Our aim is to bring as many privately-owned empty homes back into use as possible by meeting our four objectives:
+Our aim is to bring as many privately-owned empty homes back into use as possible by meeting our five objectives:

 How we can help you